software-students-fall2024/1-specification-ppg/README.md

 ## PRODUCT VISION STATEMENT

-Our app allows users to easily discover, book, and manage events happening around them, providing personalized recommendations and real-time updates to enhance their social experiences.
+Our app ***NYSee*** allows users to easily see and explore New York City by discovering, booking, and managing events happening around them, providing personalized recommendations and real-time updates to enhance their social experiences.

 ## USER REQUIREMENTS